So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 Sayulita vs. Puerto Vallarta: 14 Differences

-Now that we’ve got the basics out of the way, let’s explore the differences between Puerto Vallarta and Sayulita.
+Now that we’ve got the basics covered, let’s explore the differences between Puerto Vallarta and Sayulita.

 1. Sayulita Is a Small Town